The Producers (1967 film): Re-releases and adaptations

 In 2002, The Producers was re-released in three theaters by Rialto Pictures and earned $111,866 at the box office.
 As of 2007, the film continues to be distributed to art-film and repertory cinemas by Rialto.

-Brooks has adapted the story twice more, as a Broadway musical (The Producers, 2001) and a film based on the musical (The Producers, 2005).
+Mel Brooks has adapted the story twice more, as a Broadway musical (The Producers, 2001) and a film based on the musical (The Producers, 2005).
 He did not direct the latter, but served as a producer.
-Unlike the original film, it was not commercially successful.

 This film has spawned several home media releases on VHS, Laserdisc, CED, and VCD from companies such as Magnetic Video, Embassy Home Entertainment, PolyGram Video, Speedy, and Lumiere Video.
 A 1997 letterbox edition Laserdisc was released by PolyGram Video, which served as the basis for the extremely rare 1998 PolyGram DVD release.

 Metro-Goldwyn-Mayer, which owns video rights to select Embassy Pictures titles that ended up with Nelson Entertainment and Polygram, released The Producers on Region 1 DVD in 2002 and reissued in 2005 to coincide with the remake released that year.
 In 2013, MGM licensed the title to Shout!
 Factory to release a DVD and Blu-ray combo pack with a new HD transfer and newly produced bonus materials.
 StudioCanal, worldwide rights holder to all of the Embassy Pictures library, has also released several R2 DVD editions using a transfer slightly different from the North American DVD and Blu-Ray releases.
 In 2018, StudioCanal gave the film its European Blu-Ray debut in the UK, Germany, and Australia.
 The StudioCanal releases included most extras from the Shout!
 Factory release as well as a new 4K restoration for a 50th anniversary Blu-ray edition.